Kulautuva

 Kulautuva is a town in Kaunas district municipality, in Kaunas County, in central Lithuania.
 It is situated on the right bank of the Nemunas River.
 According to the 2011 census, the village has a population of 1,425 people.
+A number of Kaunas city politicians, artists and foreign diplomats have been resting here since long ago.
+Since long ago, people who came from neighboring countries have strengthened their health here.
+Kulautuva was famous not only for the first sanatorium and the most modern hotel in the Baltic States, but also for its pine forests, which are especially beneficial for health.

+The town of Kulautuva is a popular tourist destination in Kaunas district.
+Forest recreation areas are suitable for rest, leisure, holidays or family outings for the weekend.